endormi/tilux/README.md

 **Note**: Only [tested](TESTED_ON.md) on Debian-based distros.

 If you don't want to install the whole tool.
-You can download specific scripts, to know how [click here](GUIDE.md#download-a-specific-script).
+You can download a script or scripts, to know how [click here](GUIDE.md#download-script-or-scripts).

 > Big part of the reason why I created this project is to learn, that's why I have used different programming languages when I could've just used one.